Potabi/potabi-installer/README.md

 Inspired by a variety of installers like GBI (GhostBSD Installer), the elementaryOS installer, and the Pop!_OS installer.

+Borrows code from PC-SYSINSTALL to get some of the more complicated functionality dealt with for early beta versions.
+Specifically, the GhostBSD fork of PC-SYSINSTALL.

+This program does not use PC-SYSINSTALL by itself but rather only speicific scripts

 ## TO-DO list
 - [x] Create languages page
 - [x] Create keyboards page